 Patersons Securities became the first naming-rights holder of the venue in October 2010 before the name changed from Patersons Stadium to Domain Stadium in February 2015 following a three-year naming-rights agreement.
 Most recently, the venue was known as Domain Stadium up until its closure.

 Subiaco Oval hosted its final event in November 2017 - an International Rules Series match between Australia and Ireland.
 The 60,000-capacity Optus Stadium now hosts all events previously held at Subi.
-The oval is set to be retained however the majority of the grandstands will be demolished before 2020 - when a new school opens on the eastern side of the ground.
+Since then, the grandstands have been demolished but the oval retained.
+It reopened as a community facility in June 2020 and a new school opened at the eastern side end the ground.

 Subiaco Oval Details